cloudposse-archives/github-action-ci-terraform/actions/tests/terratest/README.md

-## Sub-action: github-action-terraform-ci-terratest
+## Sub-action: github-action-ci-terraform-terratest

 ### Description

 This action sets up the environment, including the environment variables, needed to run the `terratest` functionality on the target repo.
-It is called by the `terraform-ci-handle-tests` sub-action, which itself is called by the top-level `cloudposse/github-action-terraform-ci` action, and it calls the `terraform-ci-determine-terraform-version` and `terraform-ci-execute-terratest` sub-actions.
+It is called by the `ci-terraform-handle-tests` sub-action, which itself is called by the top-level `cloudposse/github-action-ci-terraform` action, and it calls the `ci-terraform-determine-terraform-version` and `ci-terraform-execute-terratest` sub-actions.